recursecenter/blaggregator/README.md

 ### My blog is multi-purpose and not wholly code/Recurse Center specific

 No problem!
+RCers usually enjoy reading non-technical posts by others.

-Tag or categorize your relevant posts and make a separate RSS/Atom feed for them.
+But, if you like, you could tag or categorize your relevant posts and make a separate RSS/Atom feed for them.
 Most blogging software has separate feeds for different categories/tags.

 If you use Wordpress, for instance, categorize all your code-related posts "code", say.
 Then your code-specific RSS feed that you should publish to